YottaDB/YDBDoc/GTMAdminOps/ydbjournal.rst

 .. parsed-literal::
    $ mupip journal -forward -extract -global="(^A*,^C)" mumps.mjl

 The names may include the asterisk (*) wildcard.
-That is, -GLOBAL="^A*" selects all global variables with names starting with A. The entire list or each name may optionally be preceded by a tilda sign (~), requiring JOURNAL to exclude database updates to the specified global(s).
-When the global-list with a MUPIP JOURNAL -GLOBAL does not start with a tilda sign (~), JOURNAL processes only the explicitly named globals.
+That is, -GLOBAL="^A*" selects all global variables with names starting with A. The entire list or each name may optionally be preceded by a tilde (~), requiring JOURNAL to exclude database updates to the specified global(s).
+When the global-list with a MUPIP JOURNAL -GLOBAL does not start with a tilde sign (~), JOURNAL processes only the explicitly named globals.
 By default, JOURNAL processes all globals.

 To specify subscripts, using -GLOBAL="^A(1)" results in all keys under the ^A(1) tree to be included, that is, it is equivalent to using -GLOBAL="^A(1,*)".
 An asterisk (*) or a percent (%) anywhere in the global specification is permitted.
 Percent (%) matches any character, and asterisk (*) matches any string (possibly zero length too).
 The asterisk (*) or percent (%) specification can be used for -USER qualifier too.